humphreys-lab/humphreys-lab.github.io/_pages/people.md

 <hr />

-If you are looking for a Masters-level guided research project in the Netherlands related to our work, please get in touch!
+If you are looking for a Masters-level research project in the Netherlands related to our work, please get in touch!

 <br />